jeffhowarth/eeprimer/lessons/global_fires.md

 ![NBR](https://un-spider.org/sites/default/files/Spectral_responses.jpg)

+##### Task 2

+Please write a script to compute the normalized burn ratio for the fire near Davenport, CA in August 2020 with Sentinel 2.

 #### Burn severity index

 The Burn Severity Index is based on the change in NBR before and after a fire.
 The thresholds listed below are standards proposed by the USGS.
 See [Jon Keeley (2007)](https://pubs.er.usgs.gov/publication/70032718) for a discussion of burn severity versus intensity and their ecological functions.

 ![Burn severity](https://un-spider.org/sites/default/files/table+legend.PNG)

+##### Task 3

+Building off the script in Task 3, please write a script to compute the burn severity index for the fire.